cole007/textpattern-statamic/README.md

-Textpattern to Statamic migration tool
+Textpattern to Statamic migration script
 ======================================

 Tool to prepare content from the Textpattern CMS into a format suitable for the Statamic CMS